ARPC/to-techdays/2021/cpp.md

     );

 Modern guidelines:
-- `pascalCase` for function and type names
+- `PascalCase` for function and type names
 - `snake_case` for variables, namespaces and filenames
 - `ALL_CAPS` for preprocessor defines and macros